Spiritual Moral Social Cultural policy July 2022 (1)

 2022 – 2023

 In our committee this year we have; Sonny, Gabriel, Ben, Isla, Orla, Alexander, Molly, Este, Ella, Hugo, Flynn and Molly.
-They all had to fill in forms to explain why they would like to be on the committee and all put forward great aplications.
+They all had to fill in forms to explain why they would like to be on the committee and all put forward great applications.

 Notice Board: